FossielvrijNL/carboncalculator/README.md

 # Mortality Cost of Carbon Calculator

 This calculator is based on the scientific research of Daniel Bressler (https://www.nature.com/articles/s41467-021-24487-w).
+You can use it at https://onnoniem.github.io/carboncalculator/.

 CO2 emission factors are taken from https://www.co2emissiefactoren.nl/lijst-emissiefactoren/.
 We use tank-to-wheel values; the actual emissions are worse because of the well-to-tank values.
 We may implement that in the future.